Manos: The Hands of Fate: Mystery Science Theater 3000 and RiffTrax

 Selection of Manos for the show is credited to Frank Conniff, who also played TV's Frank.
 Conniff was generally in charge of pre-screening and selecting films sent to them by Comedy Central, the show's network at the time, and Manos was a random tape that he had pulled from a recent batch they had been sent.
 He felt the movie "seemed like it was maybe a crime against humanity, but you couldn't be sure" and "has an atmosphere, a vibe" that made it appropriate for the show.
 The Manos episode has been described as one of the best of the MST3K series by Entertainment Weekly and CraveOnline, and the MST3K episode is credited with bringing to light the otherwise obscure film, even though it led to the film being considered one of the worst films made at user polls at the Internet Movie Database.
 Kevin Murphy later declared, "I hate this movie.
 I think I hate this movie more than any other film we ever did at RiffTrax or Mystery Science Theater.
 Even more than the Coleman Francis movies.
 There's something about this movie that just makes my skin crawl."
+Series creator Joel Hodgson, who hosted the episode, has remained perplexed at its popularity as he felt their riff on the film wasn't great.
+Following a festival screening of the episode which he attended, Hodgson commented "We have a lot funnier riffs than this."
 During a Q&A session at the 2008 San Diego Comic-Con, a question was put to the cast and writers of MST3K about any film they passed on that was worse than Manos, and many cited the film Child Bride.